kommidirithikareddy/kommidirithikareddy/README.md

 ---

-## ✨ A little motivation
+## 💬 Thought of the Moment

-“Progress comes from curiosity and consistency.”
+> “Progress comes from curiosity and consistency.”

 ---